robwillup/retros/docs/CODE_OF_CONDUCT.md

-# RoSy Code of Conduct
+# RetroS Code of Conduct

-Welcome to the RoSy project!
+Welcome to the RetroS project!
 To ensure a positive experience for everyone, we ask that you adhere to the following guidelines:

 ## Be Respectful